Skip to content

 In this tab, you can modify the term's category, alter its ID, and add or edit any custom fields you have defined

-- Cardinality source: The cardinality from target to source (reverse relation).
+• Cardinality source: (Only visible when enabled 'Cardinalities of relations' in Document Settings).
+The cardinality from target to source (reverse relation).
 A dropdown field where you can select the cardinality

-- Cardinality target: The cardinality from source to target (normal relation).
+• Cardinality target: (Only visible when enabled 'Cardinalities of relations' in Document Settings).
+The cardinality from source to target (normal relation).
 A dropdown field where you can select the cardinality

-- Extra fields: This section enables you to manage custom fields for both terms and relations.
+• Extra fields: This section enables you to manage custom fields for both terms and relations.
 You can add or remove fields and set their corresponding values.
-Fields are usefull to store extra information, like categories or hyperlinks.
+Fields are useful to store extra information, like categories or hyperlinks.
 They can also be used for filtering the graph.

 Terms